it-projects-llc/saas-addons/saas_demo/doc/index.rst

    # update admin password: set the same as masterpassword
    echo "env.ref('base.user_admin').password = '$(cat .adminpwd)'" | dc run dodoo run -d apps

+   # give the Odoo access to the vendor folder
+   sudo chmod -R 777 vendor

    # Run!
+   docker-compose up odoo

+   # After you create a saas demo record as described in Usage and click Fetch Repositories,
+   # you will need to wait in the logs when odoo restarts and after that restart docker.
+   # This is a temporary measure due to the principle of work odooup
+   # press Ctrl+C and Run again
    # Tip: to run in detach mode add "-d" after "up"
    docker-compose up odoo